GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 ## Importing packages

 Differently from ROS1, you cannot import whole ROS2 workspaces, instead you need to import each package separately.
-To import a package in QtCreator:

-0. From Ubuntu 20.04 we run into a environment variables issue (to be fixed).
-Before launch qtcreator in a ros2 sourced bash type the command: CMAKE_PREFIX_PATH=$AMENT_PREFIX_PATH:$CMAKE_PREFIX_PATH
+To import a ROS2 package in QtCreator:

-1. Go to *"File->Open File or Project..."* and select the package **CMakeLists.txt**.
+0. Go to *"File->Open File or Project..."* and select the package **CMakeLists.txt**.

-2. In the "Configure Project" step, deselect all the build configurations and leave only the **Debug** one.
+0. In the "Configure Project" step, deselect all the build configurations and leave only the **Debug** one.
 Be careful to change the build folder to something different, which by default builds in the `src` folder (messing up the workspace).

 *NOTE*: The variables highlighting will start working after you build the package once.